 Than what you think.

-‘Lorenzo, No’ by William Griffin
+“Monster With a Hellmouth” by William Griffin

-Lorenzo doesn’t just have
+My friend doesn’t just have a hellmouth:

-He also has a murderous monster head
+He also has a monster head

 Made of chromium steel.

-He sounds terrifying and murderous,
+He sounds terrifying and murderous.

 His hellmouth gushes dark smoke

-While all sorts of demons
+While all sorts of horrors pour out.

-This does happen a lot,
+(This does happen a lot.)

-He’s just a monster with a hellmouth.
+He’s a monster with a hellmouth;

 I don’t know what to tell you.

-He’ll chomp on his prey.
+He’ll impale you on his horns,

-He is also very well endowed.
+He’s also very well endowed:

 It looks like a bazooka.

-His seed comes out of his hellmouth
+His seed comes out of his mouth

-While his massive bazooka throbs.
+While his bazooka throbs.

-I’m not sure what nature intended
+(I’m not sure what nature intended

-With that reproductive system.
+With that reproductive system.)

-When I close my eyes I still see it.
+When I close my eyes, I still see it.

 I see myself in you tonight, Lorenzo.